Chrishenk/hello-world/README.md

 Hey look something was developed!

 First hotfix.
-A Feature is planning to be implemented.
+A Major feature has been implemented!